July 26, 2004

-Although this re-use was practiced throughout the Apollo lunar exploration program, it was especially seen in support of the cash-strapped Skylab and Apollo-Soyuz Programs.
-Flown parts of every kind were removed to provide spares and flight articles for Apollo missions to the Skylab space station, and for the joint US-Soviet Union mission.
+Although this re-use was practiced throughout the Apollo moon program, it was particularly seen in support of the cash-strapped Skylab and Apollo-Soyuz programs.
+Flown parts of every kind were removed to provide spares and flight articles for the space station and the joint US-Soviet Union mission.

 In September, 1972 flown panels and lockers from Apollo 13 were placed in the water egress trainer to ensure the high fidelity of the training.
-When the trainer's side hatch handle gearbox wouldn't work from wear and corrosion, the flown gearbox from Apollo 15's hatch was removed and installed on the boilerplate.
+When the trainer's side hatch handle gearbox would not work from wear and corrosion, the flown gearbox from the Apollo 15 hatch was removed and installed on the boilerplate.
 (These parts were later removed from the trainer.)

 Apollo lives on

-Apollo items as diverse as pouches, lighting assemblies and switches were transferred to the Space Shuttle Program to pass the money savings along, at least in theory.
-Parts were to be used for simulations, crew compartment configuration tests, training, and, where possible, even for flight.
-Any accumulated spare parts not needed for Space Shuttle Program support or claimed by the Smithsonian Institution were to be sold as surplus.
+Apollo items as diverse as pouches, lights and switches were transferred to the space shuttle program to pass the money savings along, at least in theory.
+Parts were to be used for simulators, crew compartment configuration tests, training, and where possible, for flight.
+Any accumulated spare parts not needed for space shuttle program support or claimed by the Smithsonian Institution were to be sold as surplus.